hamlet-io/docs/docs/foundations/architecture.md

 # Hamlet Executor
 The Hamlet `Executor` establishes the context of the current runtime environment (known as the Execution Environment) from environment variables and command-line options and translates them into instructions for the `Engine`.

-The `Executor` can currently be invoked in two separate ways - bash and python.

-## Bash
-The bash executor is comprised of a series of bash scripts that are used to undertake hamlet workloads.
-Such scripts perform tasks such as:
+The `Executor` can initiate tasks, such as:

 * Establish the context of the execution environment, including validation of mandatory environment variables
 * Invoke the `Engine` to manipulate the `Solution` based on the current context.
 Examples of this include:
     * Create a `Contract`
     * Invoke an `Entrance`
 * Undertake a deployment to a cloud provider using generated templates

-## Python
-The python executor is a CLI wrapper around the bash executor, providing a common interface with the Hamlet `Executor`.
-The python executor also adds the following capabilities that are not available through the bash executor:

-* Querying the `Solution` using both pre-defined queries and JMESpath expressions
+* Querying a `Solution` using both pre-defined queries and JMESpath expressions
 * Test-case execution & reporting

 ## Build Environment